This content has been machine translated dynamically.

 Configure storage for the imported VMs.
-On the Storage page, select one or more storage repositories (SRs) where the disk images for the imported will be placed, then click Next to continue.
+On the Storage page, select one or more storage repositories (SRs) where the disk images for the imported are to be placed, then select Next to continue.

-- To place all the imported disk images on the same SR, click Place all imported VMs on this target SR and select an SR from the list.
+To place all the imported disk images on the same SR, select Place all imported VMs on this target SR and select an SR from the list.

-- To place the disk images of incoming VMs onto different SRs, click Place imported VMs on the specified SR targets then, for each virtual disk, select the target SR from the list in the SR column.
+To place the disk images of incoming VMs onto different SRs, select Place imported VMs on the specified SR targets.
+For each virtual disk, select the target SR from the list in the SR column.

 Click Next to continue.

 Specify security settings.
-If the selected OVF/OVA package is configured with security features such as certificates or a manifest, specify the necessary information on the Security page and then click Next to continue.
+If the selected OVF/OVA package is configured with security features such as certificates or a manifest, specify the necessary information on the Security page.
+Select Next to continue.
 Different options appear on this page depending on which security features have been configured on the OVF package:

-- If the package is signed, a Verify digital signature check box appears here; click this check box if you want to verify the signature.
+If the package is signed, a Verify digital signature check box appears here; select this check box if you want to verify the signature.
 Click View Certificate to display the certificate used to sign the package.
-If the certificate appears as untrusted, it is likely that the either the Root Certificate or the Issuing Certificate Authority is not trusted on the local computer.
+If the certificate appears as untrusted, it is likely that either the Root Certificate or the Issuing Certificate Authority is not trusted on the local computer.

-Important: VMware Workstation 7.1 produces an OVF appliance with a manifest that has invalid SHA-1 hashes.
-Choosing to verify the manifest when importing an appliance from this source will cause the import fail.
+VMware Workstation 7.1 produces an OVF appliance with a manifest that has invalid SHA-1 hashes.
+Choosing to verify the manifest when importing an appliance from this source causes the import fail.

 Enable Operating System Fixup.
-If the VMs in the package you are importing were built on a hypervisor other than XenServer, select the Use Operating System Fixup check box and select an ISO SR where the Fixup ISO can be copied so that XenServer can use it.
-See Operating System Fixup for more information about this feature.
+If the VMs in the import package are built on a hypervisor other than the Citrix Hypervisor server, select Use Operating System Fixup.
+Choose an ISO SR where the Fixup ISO can be copied so that Citrix Hypervisor can use it.

-If the ISO library you want is not listed, click New ISO Library to create a new ISO SR; see ISO Storage for more information about using this option.
+If the ISO library you want is not listed, select New ISO Library to create an ISO SR. For more information, see ISO Storage.

 Click Next to continue.

-Configure Transfer VM networking.
-On the Transfer VM Settings page, configure the networking settings for the About VM Import and Export , then click Next to continue.
+(XenCenter 8.2.2 and earlier) Configure Transfer VM networking.
+On the Transfer VM Settings page, configure the networking settings for the temporary VM used in the transfer.

 - Select a network from the list of network interfaces available in the destination pool or standalone server.

-- To configure networking settings manually, click Use these network settings and enter the IP address, subnet mask and gateway.
+- To configure networking settings manually, select Use these network settings and enter the IP address, subnet mask and gateway.

-On the Finish page, review all the import settings and then click Finish to begin the import process and close the wizard.
+On the Finish page, review all the import settings, and then select Finish to begin the import process and close the wizard.

 The import progress is displayed on the status bar at the bottom of the XenCenter window and also on the Events view under Notifications.

-The import process may take some time, depending on the size of the imported virtual disks, the available network bandwidth, and the disk interface speed of the XenCenter host.
-When the import is finished, the newly imported VMs will appear in the Resources pane and the new vApp will appear in the Managing vApps dialog box.
+The import process can take some time.
+The import time depends on the size of the imported virtual disks, the available network bandwidth, and the disk interface speed of the XenCenter host.
+When the import is finished, the newly imported VMs appear in the Resources pane and the new vApp appears in the Managing vApps dialog.

-Note: After using XenCenter to import an OVF package that contains Windows operating systems, you must set the platform parameter.
-This will vary according to the version of Windows contained in the OVF package:
+After using XenCenter to import an OVF package that contains Windows operating systems, you must set the platform parameter:

 xe vm-param-set uuid=<VM UUID> platform:viridian=true